dart-lang/site-www/src/codelabs/async-await/index.md

  {{ site.alert.secondary }}
  Quick review:
  * Asynchronous operations let a program do work while waiting for an operation to finish.
- * In Dart, you can use Futures, `async` and `await` to write declarative asynchronous code.
+ * Dart contains specific keywords and classes for writing asynchronous code.
  {{ site.alert.end }}